cambridge-cares/TheWorldAvatar/MARIE_SEQ2SEQ/data_generation/README.md

 ### Setup steps

-1. Create a virtual environment and install required dependencies by executing `./install_script_pip.sh -v -i` in a bash shell.
+1. Create a virtual environment and install required dependencies by executing `./install_script_pip.sh -v -i -e` in a bash shell.
 1. Activate the virtual environment.

    `(Windows)`